needle-tools/needle-engine-support/documentation/debugging.md

 ## VSCode

-You can attach VSCode to the running local server to set breakpoint and debug your code.
+You can attach VSCode to the running local server to set breakpoints and debug your code.
+You can read more about [debugging with VSCode](https://code.visualstudio.com/docs/editor/debugging) here.

 Create a launch.json file at `.vscode/launch.json` in your web project with the following content:
 ```json